lab1092/blender-manual_ja/manual/physics/smoke/domain.rst

 resolution simulation quickly and later add details without changing the overall fluid motion.

-Various methods for this are available, including the default: Wavelet, which is an implementation of '[http://graphics.ethz.ch/research/physics/wavelet turb.php|Wavelet Turbulence for Fluid Simulation]'
+Various methods for this are available, including the default: Wavelet, which is an implementation of
+`Turbulence for Fluid Simulation <https://graphics.ethz.ch/research/physics_animation_fabrication/simulation/turb.php>`__.

 Resolution/Divisions
    Enhance the resolution of smoke by this factor using noise.